pseudolanguagecompiler/ImaginaryRealLine/README.md

 <img width="225" height="225" alt="image" src="https://github.com/user-attachments/assets/61088f61-7ee3-441d-9724-fbecbee6b305" />

+The above Venn diagram of visible reals, imaginary reals, and pure imaginary numbers suggests a single gradient of ‘imaginariness’ from definable numbers in \mathbb{R}, through undefinable irrationals, up to the purely imaginary i that can be viewed conceptually as a unified categorical picture, even if it’s not a standard theorem.

 ## Idea

 - The **visible real line** \(\mathbb{R}_\text{vis}\) consists of definable reals: rationals, algebraic numbers, and computable numbers like \(\pi\) and \(e\).